inventree/InvenTree/docs/docs/start/devcontainer.md

 #### Setup demo dataset

 If you need some demo test-data, run the `setup-test` task.
-This will import a `admin` user with the password `inventree`.
+This will import an `admin` user with the password `inventree`.
 For more info on what this dataset contains see [inventree/demo-dataset](https://github.com/inventree/demo-dataset).

 #### Setup a superuser